scala-android/sbt-android/README.md

   processes
 * Find somewhere to publish the plugin so that one does not need to clone and `publish-local` to use it.
-* Don't include scala-library when running proguard on a Java project